swift-nav/google-sdc-corrections/README.md

 ## Folder structure
-* _osr_: SBP, JSON and RTCM3 MSM5 files containing the OSR data.
+* _osr_: SBP, JSON, RTCM3 MSM5 and RINEX v3.03 files containing the OSR data.
 * _ssr_: SBP and JSON files containing the SSR messages.
 * _spec_: description of all messages in PDF and YAML format.